Traditional Plant-Based Cooking

 Vegan Kedgeree served in a white bowl with a dark coloured pan in background, cream coloured table cloth.

 During the mid 1700s British colonists in India were inspired by Indian dishes and their families adapted the meals to the British tastes.
-These new exotic recipes were brought back to Britain and as with most dishes evolved over time as the dish became more popular.
-Somewhere along the line Anglo-Indian Kedgeree was born.
+These new recipes were brought back to Britain and as with most new recipes they were changed to suit local tastes and somewhere along the line Anglo-Indian Kedgeree was born.

 Kedgeree in Victorian Times

-Kedgeree was mentioned in the 1895 novel "The Importance of Being Earnest" by Oscar Wilde, where the character Jack Worthing says, "I have been eating kedgeree for breakfast for the last three weeks."
+Other evidence of Kedgeree during the Victorian times comes from the 1895 novel "The Importance of Being Earnest" by Oscar Wilde, where the character Jack Worthing says, "I have been eating kedgeree for breakfast for the last three weeks."

 Kedgeree in Downton Abbey Edwardian Times